Worcester State welcomes qualified international applicants. No international applicants will be considered for the Spring semester unless:

 - They were accepted for a previous semester but deferred attendance due to being refused a visa.

-All of the documents listed below must be submitted before April 1 for the Fall semester (January 15 for Fall only Nursing - BSN and Occupational Studies Majors).
+All of the documents listed below must be submitted before April 1 for the Fall semester (January 15 for Fall only Nursing - BSN and Occupational Studies Majors) and before November 15 for the Spring semester.

 - Official high school/secondary school transcripts or national exam reports accompanied by formal evaluation by a professional evaluating agency.
 Transcripts not in English must be accompanied by a notarized English translation.